vime-js/media/README.md

 # @vime/media

-[Vime](https://github.com/vime-js/vime) is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build and customize your our own media player.
+[Vime](https://github.com/vime-js/vime) is a customizable, extensible, accessible and framework agnostic media player for the web.
 This repository contains media files that are used for testing and demonstration purposes throughout Vime's source code, examples and public content.

 The audio and video files are extracted from [Agent 327: Operation Barbershop][agent-327-blender], which is an [animated feature film][agent-327-youtube] based on Dutch artist